Analysis and plot#

 Anatomy of an Analysis plugin#

-The DataFrame passed to the run function includes the following columns:
+The DataFrame passed to the plugin includes the following columns:

 Column Dtype